K-9

 • Improved search capabilities

 Our program has grown extensively through the years and continues to provide an important service in apprehending criminals through the use of trained canines and their law enforcement handlers.
 The Department has utilized canines to assist officers with law enforcement and public relations activities.
-The Department currently has four canine teams for narcotics detection, tracking, and patrol work.
+The Department currently has six canine teams for narcotics detection, tracking, and patrol work.

 All canine teams go through extensive training before deployment to the field.
 This training is ongoing as the K-9 Unit gathers weekly to work on skills that will keep the teams proficient.
 The K-9 Unit also participates in dozens of public demonstrations throughout the community each year.
 To request a canine demonstration, contact the Myrtle Beach Police Department at (843) 918-1382 and ask to speak to the K-9 Unit Supervisor.